aceew/aws-lambda-env-vars/README.md

 Returns the string value of the environment variable.
 No decryption takes place in code as this is done before Lambda is called.

-## Notes
+## FAQs

- - In order to use the decryption feature you'll have to set a KMS encryption key on your lambda function.
+### My Lambda config exceeds 4KB.
+What do I do?
+Lambda imposes a 4KB limit on function config, this is inclusive of environment variables.
+By using a few encrypted environment variables it easy to quickly reach this limit.

+### Why is the aws-sdk a dev dependency?
- - The package depends on the aws-sdk, however it is not listed as a dependency as it should be installed on your lambda environment by default.
+The package depends on the aws-sdk, however it is not listed as a dependency as it should be installed on your lambda environment by default.

- - The package stores decrypted variables outside the handler so that variables are only encrypted once per lambda container.
- - The current version of the interface relies on Promises, callback support will be added in the future.
+### Doesn't KMS decryption quite expensive?
+Yes, however as it is recommended in AWS's KMS helper code, the decrypted variables are stored in memory so only the first invocation of a Lambda function container incurs a KMS cost.
+All requests after this point will receive the var stored in memory.

 ## Contributing
 - Start a feature branch from master